tdevere/ADO_DNS_LABS/labs/lab1/README.md

 1. Open `labs/lab1/EMAIL_TEMPLATE.md`
 2. Fill in all the blanks with information from the table above
 3. Answer the Guided Troubleshooter questions in the email
-4. Describe the troubleshooting steps you've completed so far (STEP 1-5A)
+4. Describe the troubleshooting steps you've completed so far (STEP 1-5)
-5. **SAVE YOUR DRAFT** (but don't send yet!)

-**Why draft but not send?**
+5. **Send the email to your instructor**

+**To:** `your-instructor@email.com`
+**Subject:** `Lab 1 - Azure Private DNS Investigation - [Your Name]`

+**Why send now?**

+In the real world, you would open this support case to get help queued up while you continue investigating.
+Even if you solve it yourself before they respond, documenting your investigation helps:
+- Track progress for management/stakeholders
+- Create a paper trail for post-incident reviews
+- Get feedback on your troubleshooting approach
+- Build your professional communication skills

-In the real world, you would send this now.
-But in this lab, you'll continue to STEP 6 to test DNS from the agent's perspective.
-You might discover the root cause yourself and solve it without escalating!
+You'll continue to STEP 6 to test DNS from the agent's perspective.
+You might discover the root cause yourself, but your instructor will see your investigation methodology and provide feedback.

-> 📚 **Real-World Pro Tip:** Even if you plan to troubleshoot yourself, drafting the collaboration email is valuable.
-The act of documenting the issue often helps you clarify the problem and identify gaps in your investigation.
+> 📚 **Real-World Pro Tip:** Don't wait until you're completely stuck to engage support.
+Open the case early with what you know, then update it as you learn more.
+This gets you in the queue faster and shows proactive problem-solving.

 ---